scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 _`Graphics tab`
 -----------------

 Use the graphics tab to change how the game looks when it is played.
+For more information including comprehensive explanation of the graphics settings, see the :doc:`../advanced_options/graphics` page.

 ,,,,,,,